true-async/php-true-async-rfc/basic.md

 If a `CancellationException` was sent to a coroutine during `protect()`, the exception will be thrown immediately after the execution of `protect()` completes.

+#### Cancellation policy

+This **RFC** intentionally does not define rules for tracking the execution time of cancelled coroutines.
+The reason is that cancellation operations may be long-running—for example, rollback strategies—and may require blocking the function being cancelled.

+Intentionally stopping coroutines that are in the cancellation state is a dangerous operation that can lead to data loss.
+To avoid overcomplicating this **RFC**, it is proposed to delegate the responsibility for such logic to the `Scheduler` implementation.

 #### exit and die keywords